 - Do the font choices represent your voice and personality?
 Often overlooked, proper font usage will give your design a unique voice.
 Noupe has put together a handy beginner’s guide to typography to start you off.

-- Has colour been used appropriately?
-There is a science behind colour interpretation.
-Colour Meanings is a resource that explains how people perceive colour across industries and cultures.
+- Has color been used appropriately?
+There is a science behind color interpretation.
+Color Meanings is a resource that explains how people perceive color across industries and cultures.